balena-os/meta-balena/contributing-device-support.md

 - [Send a Pull Request for a hardware contract which describes the board's capabilities](#step-3-hardware-contract)
 - [Maintaining the repository and OS updates](#step-4-maintaining-the-repository-and-os-updates)

+## Step 0: Build poky (optional)

+Poky is a reference distribution from the Yocto project.
+Building poky will ensure that you have a system that has enough memory, storage, and CPU cores to build a yocto image - like the balenaOS - on your laptop/PC.

+BalenaOS is currently based on Kirkstone version of Yocto.
+See the instructions to do a quick build in the yoctoproject [ref manual](https://docs.yoctoproject.org/4.0.5/brief-yoctoprojectqs/index.html)

 ## Step 1: Board Support Repository Breakout

 The following documentation walks you through creating such a Yocto package.
 Because of the substantial difference between the hardware of many boards, this document provides general directions,